-He also built a small model of the ship, although it isn’t clear if this was the internally-lit studio model that was sent to Film Effects of Hollywood, where the footage was shot for “Balance of Terror” and “The Deadly Years.”
+He also built a small model of the ship, although it isn’t clear if this was the internally-lit studio miniature that was sent to Film Effects of Hollywood, where the footage was shot for “Balance of Terror” and “The Deadly Years”.

-Wah’s contributions to Star Trek were largely unknown at the time.
+Chang’s contributions to Star Trek were largely unknown at the time.
 He worked for the show independently from his home studio in Altadena, California.
-Due to union restrictions, he wasn’t credited on screen, even though Wah supplied most of props and quite a few of the costumes on The Original Series, including the Romulan helmets in “Balance of Terror”.
+Due to union restrictions, he wasn’t credited on screen, even though Chang supplied most of props and a few of the costumes of The Original Series, including the Romulan helmets in “Balance of Terror”.

-Producer Robert Justman, who considered Wah’s work superior to anything members of the propmakers’ union could come up with, invented a ruse to make it appear that Wah’s creations were bought for the show off the shelf.
-Wah’s true involvement in Star Trek only became known a decade after the show aired.
+Producer Robert Justman, who considered Chang’s work superior to anything members of the propmakers’ union could design, invented a ruse to make it appear that Chang’s creations were bought for the show off the shelf.
+Chang’s true involvement in Star Trek only became known a decade after the show aired.

-After filming, the Bird of Prey model disappeared, which may account for the Romulans showing up in Klingon D7 cruisers in the third season episode “The Enterprise Incident.”
+After filming “Balance of Terror”, the Bird of Prey miniature disappeared, which may be why the Romulans showed up in Klingon D7 cruisers in “The Enterprise Incident” in Season 3.

-The inconsistency of Romulans piloting Klingon ships was partly mended in the remastered version of “The Enterprise Incident,” when an original Bird of Prey was added to the scene where three Romulan vessels surround the Enterprise.
+The inconsistency of Romulans piloting Klingon ships was partly mended in the remastered version of “The Enterprise Incident”, when an original Bird of Prey was added to the scene in which three Romulan ships surround the Enterprise.
 Romulan markings were also added to the underside of the D7s.

 The remastered version of “Balance of Terror” includes a new shot showing the aft three-quarters of the Bird of Prey.